bockph/DISN-Presentation/blogpost.md

 #### Removal of Local Feature Extraction Module

 The authors of the DISN paper presents their additional local feature extraction module as their key finding for 3D reconstruction.
-Therefore, to validate its effectiveness its is completely removed from the network and the results in Table 4 and figure 6 are labeled as Global.
+Therefore, to validate its effectiveness its is completely removed from the network and the results in table 4 and figure 6 are labeled as Global.
 Surprisingly, while IoU is nearly equal, EMD and CD are better compared to the Binary studies -- this is unexpected as this implies a stronger impact of the classifier change than the one of adding local feature extraction.
 Notwithstanding, the qualitative results of the chair lose a lot of detail and seem to be more similar to IMNET or OCCNET than to DISN.